HeardLibrary/Documentary-Editing/syllabus.md

 ## Office Hours:

 Available on request.
-Contact [Susan Grider](emailto:susan.d.grider@vanderbilt.edu) for an appointment with Professor Anderson.
+Contact <a href="emailto:susan.d.grider@vanderbilt.edu>Susan Grider</a> for an appointment with Professor Anderson.

 ## Schedule: